Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 • Order an eSim HERE

-Tallinn’s city center is compact, easy to navigate, and packed with Tallinn activities.
-Getting around on foot via self made walking tours is the prefered way to explore the city for conscious travelers.
+Tallinn’s city centre is compact, easy to navigate, and packed with Tallinn activities.
+Getting around on foot via self-made walking tours is the preferred way to explore the city for conscious travellers.

 For longer distances, there are many cycling paths connecting Tallinn tourist attractions and a sophisticated mobile bike rental system.